Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

     simulation_dump_frequency: 500

 To process these files, a sample script is provided in ``scripts/post_processing/profile_pos_vel.py``.
-This is a minimal, easily modifiable post-processing file, that calculates the averages of all position and velocity components.
+This is a minimal, easily modifiable post-processing file that calculates the averages of all position and velocity components.

 Output file: [mean_r_v.pdf]